alexanderclapp/wealthmanagement/README.md

 The `apps/web` project provides a React-based client for three core flows:

-1. **Upload & sync**: ingest PDF statements or trigger a Plaid link (mocked locally) to refresh the in-memory dataset.
+1. **Upload & sync**: upload PDF statements (stubbed) or launch Plaid Link to synchronise live balances and transactions.
 2. **Insights dashboard**: review cashflow trends, account balances, and category allocations rendered with Recharts.
 3. **Advice assistant**: ask free-form questions; the demo responds with rule-driven recommendations derived from the synced data.